-We expect that you will receive many years of service from these veneers.
+We expect that you will receive many years of service from these veneers and porcelain restorations.
 However, after watching veneers for many years, we have seen the following situations occur occasionally.
 They are unavoidable and may require restoration replacement.

 - Extreme force or trauma can break porcelain veneers just as the same force can break natural teeth.
 Use care in sports or other potentially traumatic situations.
 Do not bite extremely hard objects with one tooth.
 Breakage usually requires remaking the restorations, but occasionally they can be repaired.

 - After a few years, some veneers may show slight stains on some locations around the edges.
 Please tell us if this occurs.
 Repairs can usually be accomplished.
-If you are having periodic 6 monthly hygiene, this occurrence can be minimised or prevented.
+If you are having periodic 6 monthly hygiene, this occurence can be minimise or prevented.

-- The gums (gingival) may recede from the veneers, displaying discoloured tooth structure underneath.
+- The gums (gingival) may recede from the veneers, displaying discolored tooth structure underneath.
 This usually takes place over several years and requires veneer replacement.
-If you follow proper brushing habits, this occurrence can be minimised or prevented.
+If you follow proper brushing habits, this occurence can be minimise or prevented.

 How long these beautiful restorations last depends a lot on how well you take care of them.
 The porcelain itself wears as well or better than your natural teeth.
 The bond between the laminate and the tooth is very strong.
 The porcelain is also immune to tooth decay, however, the uncovered part of the tooth is still susceptible to decay, so you can get cavities with veneers.
 If you consume carbohydrates frequently between meals, or if you do not floss and brush diligently, you will have a greater chance of this happening.
 If you take excellent care of your teeth, they will last many long years.
 It would be best not to think of them as being permanent—think of them as lasting ten to twenty years, or more, with good care.